Current law does not authorize the CRC to permit or regulate home cultivation of medical cannabis or cannabis.

 This information is not intended to be legal advice.
 It is best to seek the advice of counsel for all personal legal matters.

 Remaining in the Medicinal Cannabis Program can provide several benefits to patients.
 Medicinal cannabis is prioritized over cannabis for recreational use, so there is always a supply for patients.
-Medicinal cannabis patients are under the care of a health care practitioner who oversees their treatment and recommends usage.
-Patients may purchase up to 3 ounces at a time (every 30 days), while recreational consumers are only allowed to purchase 1 ounce in a single transaction.
+Working with a health care practitioner who oversees their treatment and recommends usage ensures that cannabis is being used effectively to address medical conditions.
+Patients may purchase up to 85 grams (3 oz) at a time every 30 days, while recreational consumers are only allowed to purchase 28.35 grams (1 oz) in a single transaction.
 Additionally, there is no sales tax for medicinal cannabis making it cheaper than recreational.
+Dispensaries that sell medicinal cannabis are also required to provide priority service to patients.
+See a full list of patients' rights in the Medicinal Cannabis Program here.